 Originally this area was a sandbank only seen during low tide.
 But in the 1950s the area was built up into dry land by using material initially dredged from the bay in 1934.
-It is important to mention that the dredging was necessary to allow for deeper waters to allow ships to access the Bay.
+It is essential to mention that the dredging was necessary to allow for deeper waters to enable ships to access the Bay.

 Today, Shelter Island is the home to hotel resorts, restaurants, marinas, a pier, boat launch, and a public park.

 Here we are at the southwest spot of Shelter Island, where the San Diego Harbor Patrol Station is located.

 Looking toward the northeast at the tip of Shelter Island, there are two yacht clubs across the Bay on the eastern shore of Point Loma:

 Pacific Rim Park

 The Pacific Rim Park is located on the most southeastern tip of Shelter Island and has a one of a kind view of the mouth of the bay.

 Here we have the Pearl of the Pacific, a gateway park art project which showcases and blends the artistic attributes of each of the four Pacific Rim countries-United States, Russia, Mexico, and China.

 The Pearl of the Pacific was a collaborated effort taken on by architectural students from the San Diego and sister cities Vladivostok, Tijuana, and Yantai, China, under the guidance of the famed artist and designer James T. Hubbell.